 - Risk-Focused Analysis

 Under CSA, companies only need to document risks as they relate to a device’s intended use.
 These risks take the form of two categories: risks to patient safety, and risks that the device may not perform as intended.
 More complex forms of risk documentation, such as the Failure Mode Effect Analysis, are no longer required.

-These changes make using and adopting a QMS much easier for companies in the medical device industry—at least in theory.
+These changes make using and adopting a quality management system much easier for companies in the medical device industry—at least in theory.
 From a close reading of the CSA, however, it’s clear that narrowing the scope of risk analytics means that companies will no longer have to revalidate their QMS after every patch—especially if the patch deals with quality-of-life issues that aren’t central to the core functionality of the product.

 ETQ and Validation

 ETQ offers a validation approach and solution options to deliver expedited validation with minimal disruption.
 Our solution looks at defining the intended use and potential risk in a system, while minimizing the validation effort by using the “least burdensome approach.”
 ETQ’s validation offerings for life science companies are fully aligned with regulations and industry guidance and offer a comprehensive approach based on guidance like GAMP 5.
-Take a look at our Validation Guide for more information.

 The new CSA guidelines won’t just make it easier to update your QMS—they’ll also make it easier to adopt new technologies.
 Here at ETQ, we embrace automation, machine learning, and artificial intelligence as core to our philosophy of improving quality across industries.
 If you’d like to learn more about how to apply the capabilities of our Reliance QMS to the medical device industry, sign up for a demo today!